Tensor diagrams and cluster algebras: Cluster algebras

 \section{Cluster algebras}

-This section offers a quick introduction to cluster algebras, limited in scope to the immediate needs of our project.
-Further details on cluster algebra fundamentals can be found in~\cite{ca1, ca2, ca4}.
+This section offers a quick introduction to cluster algebras, limited in scope to our immediate needs.
+Further details can be found in~\cite{ca1, ca2, ca4}.
 The only non-standard material in this section is Proposition~\ref{prop:cluster-criterion} (and its Corollary~\ref{cor:cluster-criterion}) which provides a test for verifying that a given set of algebraic/combinatorial data inside a commutative ring makes the latter into a cluster algebra.

 Cluster algebras are a class of commutative rings endowed with a combinatorial structure of a particular kind.
 The concept can be defined in varying degrees of [3] generality.
 In this paper, we will only need the notion of a cluster algebra which (i)~is of \emph{geometric type}, (ii)~has $\CC$ as its field of scalars, and (iii)~has \emph{skew-symmetric exchange matrices}.
 To simplify terminology, we call such gadgets ``cluster algebras'' without further qualifications.